The Document Asset is used to display documents in a scroll or book format.

 - DPI: render quality for the document

-- NOTE: new set of images are generated each time the DPI value is changed.
+- NOTE: a new set of images are generated each time the DPI value is changed.
 Changing the DPI value will generate a number of images directly proportional with the number of changes multiplied by the number of pages in your document.

 See Triggers Overview to get details of common triggers shared by all assets